John Kelt Edwards: Career

-Notable for his portraits of famous Welsh individuals, his works included paintings of David Lloyd George and Owen Morgan Edwards.
+Kelt Edwards opened a studio in London, where he specialised in painting portraits of notable Welsh people in London.
+He also put on exhibitions of his landscape paintings.
+Among the famous Welsh people he portrayed were Lloyd George; his daughter Megan Lloyd George; Sir O. M Edwards; Sir Walter Morgan Lord Mayor of London; Sir Francis Edwards; Sir Samuel Thomas Evans; Sir Vincent Evans, John Hinds, Edward Thomas John and Timothy Davies.
 He was also known for designs connected to the military, he designed the badge and banner for the Comrades of the Great War and the roll of honour of the Royal Welch Fusiliers.
 He also contributed book illustrations and produced war cartoons.
-He died at Ceinewydd and was buried at Blaenau Ffestiniog.